Across the Apennines to the seaBack to Routes

 This route features the following characteristics and interests: Coast, Mountains, Remote, Villages and farms, Drive to route, Food, Vegan friendly, Wine

-An extra day at the start to visit Pavia or just to relax after your journey in Arabella's lovely villa (with pool), and extra nights at the end to explore the Ligurian coast and the Cinque Terre.
+An extra day at the start to visit Pavia or just to relax after your journey, and extra nights at the end to explore the Ligurian coast and the Cinque Terre.

 Eating and Drinking

 Paolo at Capanne de Cosola, a remote restaurant on a high pass (Night 4) recommends “home-made pasta stuffed with mashed potatoes and topped with melted Montebore, a typical cheese of the Val Borbera.
 With this dish usually the best wine is the ‘Bonarda’ wine produced in the Oltrepò Pavese.”

-However this is also a route where we can now offer a special experience for vegan and vegetarian walkers – Paul has been assiduous in securing a varied and imaginative diet all the way along the route (though strict vegans will need to miss out a night in Varzi).
+However this is also a route where we can now offer a special experience for vegan and vegetarian walkers – we have been assiduous in securing a varied and imaginative diet all the way along the route (though strict vegans will need to miss out a night in Varzi).
 The end, Camogli, boasts several restaurants that specialise in vegan dishes.
 Find out more in our Travellers Blog here, and see some sample dishes here.

 How much Walking?